tomdbar/dynamical-disentanglement/README.md

 ##### Requirements

-The underlying neural networks requrie [PyTorch](https://pytorch.org/).
+The underlying neural networks require [PyTorch](https://pytorch.org/).
 For the three environments provided, 3DCars and 3DShapes require [PIL](http://www.pythonware.com/products/pil/) and [h5py](https://www.h5py.org/), respectively, to load the images (GridWorld has no additional requirements).

 Otherwise, all other required packages - numpy, matplotlib, seaborn if you want pretty plots etc - are standard, however full details of the environment used locally during testing are provided in [environment.yml](environment.yml).